Information for Health Professionals

-This section provides resources for healthcare personnel who provide immunization services.
+This page provides resources for healthcare personnel who provide immunization services.

 It's Federal Law - You Must Use Vaccine Information Statements (CDC web site) every time you give a vaccine.

 - Instructions for the Use of Vaccine Information Statements (CDC web site)

 - Translations of Vaccine Information Statements (Immunization Action Coalition web site)

 - Storage and Handling of Immunobiologics - pages 17 through 19 of General Recommendations (CDC web site)

 - Vaccine Storage & Handling Toolkit (CDC website)